 i.
 Paul makes it clear the sexual union has one flesh implications even when we don’t intend so, as when a man has sex with a prostitute (1 Corinthians 6:16).
 Husband and wife become one flesh under God’s blessing.
 In extramarital sex, the partners become “one flesh” under God’s curse.

 ii.
 In this sense, there is no such thing as “casual sex.”
 Every sexual relationship at least begins a one-flesh bond.
-The bond will either be something beautiful (like the beautiful dancing of Fred Astaire and Ginger Rogers) or it will be something grotesque (like Siamese twins).
+The bond will either be something beautiful (like the beautiful dancing of Fred Astaire and Ginger Rogers) or it will be something distorted (like Siamese twins).

 iii.
 It depends on whether the bonding takes place in a relationship with the right conditions: committed love, demonstrated by the marriage commitment, and a pursuit of true intimacy.
 Just because sex is taking place in marriage doesn’t mean it is truly fulfilling God’s purpose of bonding together a one-flesh relationship.